Activision, video game developers settle suit

 After leaving Activision, West and Zampella formed a new development studio, Respawn Entertainment, and signed an exclusive publishing and distribution deal with Activision's arch rival, Electronic Arts Inc.

-West and Zampella also sued Activision over their dismissal and sought $36 million in royalty payments and damages.
+West and Zampella also sued Activision over their dismissal and sought $36 million (23.4 million pounds) in royalty payments and damages.
 Activision counter-sued, seeking $400 million in actual and punitive damages from EA and the former executives.

 Two weeks ago, Activision settled its suit against Electronic Arts in which it accused the former executives of breaking their employment agreements not to develop games for other publishers.
 The suit between Activision and its former executives was settled before it was supposed to be taken up in a Los Angeles state court on Friday.